 Yellow Cake Inspired by Shirley C.

-- 4 tablespoons unsalted butter cut in 1 tbsp pieces (56 grams)
+- 4 tablespoons unsalted butter cut in 1 tbsp pieces, softened (56 grams)

 - 2 teaspoon pure vanilla extract

-- Preheat oven to 350 degrees F. Spray two 9-inch round pans with flour-added baking spray and line bottoms with rounds of parchment.
-For a taller cake, use 8 inch pans.
+- Preheat oven to 350 degrees F. Spray a 9x2 inch round cake pan with cooking or baking spray and line with a round of parchment paper.
+Alternatively, you can use two pans (for thinner layers).